Commonwealth Fusion Systems

-Commonwealth Fusion Systems (CFS) is an American fusion power company founded in 2018 in Cambridge, Massachusetts, after a spin-out from the Massachusetts Institute of Technology (MIT).
+Commonwealth Fusion Systems (CFS) is an American fusion power company founded in 2018 in Cambridge, Massachusetts, after a spin-off from the Massachusetts Institute of Technology (MIT).
 Its stated goal is to build a small fusion power plant based on the ARC tokamak design.
-It has participated in the United States Department of Energy’s INFUSE public-private knowledge innovation scheme, with several national labs and universities.
+It has participated in the United States Department of Energy’s INFUSE public-private knowledge innovation scheme with several national labs and universities.

 History

 CFS was founded in 2018 as a spin-off from the MIT Plasma Science and Fusion Center.
 After initial funding of $50 million in 2018 from the Italian multinational Eni, CFS closed its series A round of venture capital funding in 2019 with a total of US$115 million in funding from Eni, Bill Gates's Breakthrough Energy Ventures, Vinod Khosla's Khosla Ventures, and others.
 CFS raised an additional US$ 84million in series A2 funding from Singapore's Temasek, Norway's Equinor, and Devonshire Investors, as well as from previous investors.

 In September 2020, the company reported significant progress in the physics and engineering design of the SPARC tokamak, and in October 2020, the development of a new high temperature superconducting cable, called VIPER.
-Over the 9-month period from 2019 to 2020, the company purchased over 186 miles of the wire in 400-600 meter lengths from vendors, more than was produced by some vendors over the preceding 6 years.
+Over the 9-month period from 2019 to 2020, the company purchased over 186 miles of the wire in 400–600 meter lengths from vendors, more than was produced by some vendors over the preceding 6 years.

 In March 2021, CFS announced plans to build a headquarters, manufacturing, and research campus (including the SPARC tokamak) in Devens, Massachusetts.
 In the same year, CEO Bob Mumgaard was appointed to the board of directors of the Fusion Industry Association, which was incorporated as a non profit association with a focus on combating climate change.

-Later in September 2021, the company announced the demonstration of a high temperature superconducting magnet, able to generate magnetic fields of 20 Tesla.
+Later in September 2021, the company announced the demonstration of a high temperature superconducting magnet, able to generate magnetic fields of 20 tesla.

 The company raised an additional $1.8 billion in Series B funding in November 2021, to construct and operate the SPARC tokamak.
 This was funded by Temasek Holdings, Google, Bill Gates and Eni.
 In December of that year, the company began construction on SPARC in Devens, Massachusetts.